bbe2/portfolio/README.md

-> to change a portfolio page, please select in 4th submenu from top the rectangular dropbox
->> Thank you for your time visiting!
+> Thank you for your time learning about my substance
->>> bh
+>> v/r bh
 >>> this page => code
 ---------
-> **INSTRUCTIONS:** Please select the '8 Branches' button in the 4th submenu to view:
+> **Portfolio:** to view a page select rectangular dropbox on left in 4th submenu
 >> master of science portfolio
 >>> re-engineering practitioner evidence
 >>>> technical writing, including manuals